track-asia/trackasia-native/README.md

 1. To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL.
 You can also navigate to your target’s General pane, and in the “Frameworks, Libraries, and Embedded Content” section, click the + button, select Add Other, and choose Add Package Dependency.

-2. Either add Trackasia GitHub distribution URL (https://github.com/track-asia/trackasia-gl-native-distribution) or search for `trackasia-gl-native` package.
+2. Either add TrackAsia GitHub distribution URL (https://github.com/track-asia/trackasia-gl-native-distribution) or search for `trackasia-gl-native` package.

 3. Choose "next".
 Xcode should clone the distribution repository and download the binaries.